 Humane Society of Charlotte

 The Humane Society of Charlotte has been improving the lives of two-legged and four-legged friends for more than 35 years.
-The organization’s programming spans from education and adoption services to ensure the safety and well-being of people and pets in our communities.
+The organization’s programming spans from education and adoption services to ensuring the safety and well-being of people and pets in our communities.

-There are so many ways to get involved: donate specific items from their online wish list; make a one-time cash donation, or sign up for monthly giving; become a foster parent, or adopt a pet in need this holiday season.
+There are so many ways to get involved: donate specific items from their online wish list, make a one-time cash donation or sign up for monthly giving, become a foster parent, or adopt a pet in need this holiday season.

 Charlotte Family Housing

-A donation to Charlotte Family House is one that deeply impacts our communities.
+A donation to Charlotte Family House is one that deeply impacts our community.
 Established in 2011, this local organization helps struggling families get back on their feet by offering temporary shelter as well as long-term housing solutions.
-Improving the lives of our most vulnerable citizens is an investment in the future our communities.
+Improving the lives of our most vulnerable citizens is an investment in the future of our communities.

-The shelter is always in need of the following essentials: kitchen items (e.g., plates, bowls, cups, utensils), sheet sets, pillows, comforters, and blankets, as well as bath towels, washcloths, and travel-sized toiletries.
+The shelter is always in need of the following essentials: kitchen items (e.g., plates, bowls, cups, utensils), sheet sets, pillows, comforters and blankets, as well as bath towels, washcloths, and travel-sized toiletries.

 In-kind donations can be dropped off at:

 2410 The Plaza